zyphlar/influxdb.org/source/docs/v0.7/introduction/installation.md

 ## Reporting

-As of version 0.7.1, InfluxDB will report anonomous data once every 24 hours to m.influxdb.com.
+As of version 0.7.1, InfluxDB will report anonymous data once every 24 hours to m.influxdb.com.
 This includes the raft id (randomly generated 8 bytes), the InfluxDB version, the OS, and the architecture (amd64, ARM, etc).
 We don't log or track the IP Addresses that the reports are made from.
 This information is very helpful for our project.
 It lets us know how many servers are running out there in the world and, more importantly, which versions.

 This is enabled by default.
 You can opt-out of this by editing the config file and setting `reporting-disabled = true`.
 However, we'd be very grateful if you keep it enabled.